Our top picks of timely offers from our partnersMore details

 It's important to be aware of the various fees you may incur so you can minimize charges or avoid them altogether.

 Below, we break down the most common credit card fees and how you can avoid them, potentially saving you hundreds of dollars.

 Many credit cards charge a fee every year just for having the card.
 Annual fees typically range from $95 to upwards of $500.
 Most cards charge the same fee every year, though some cards may waive the annual fee for the first year you hold the card.

 How to avoid annual fees: If you don't want to pay a fee to have a credit card, simply opt for a no-annual-fee card.
-The Citi® Double Cash Card is our top pick for consumers with excellent credit looking to earn cash back.
-Alternatively, if you have fair or average credit, you can consider the Capital One QuicksilverOne Cash Rewards Credit Card.
+The Citi Double Cash® Card (see rates and fees) is our top pick for consumers with excellent credit looking to earn cash back.
+Alternatively, if you have fair or average credit, you can consider the Capital One QuicksilverOne Cash Rewards Credit Card (see rates and fees).